nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 the command to add a `Module` is referred to as a `AddModuleCommand`.

-All the `Module` objects are contained in a `UniqueModuleList` object which ensures that no duplicate `Module` objects can exist in the `UniqueModuleList` object, where the `UniqueModuleList` was implemented by Ying Ming.
-This is because in NUS, there are no two modules with the same module code.
+All the `Module` objects are contained in a `UniqueModuleList` object which ensures that no duplicate `Module` objects can exist in the `UniqueModuleList` object.
+This is because in NUS, there are no two [modules](#modules) with the same module code.
 Thus, the notion of equality is defined by default to be two `Module` objects containing the same `ModuleCode` object.

 All the classes contained within the `Module` Class all have a regex that checks for whether the user input for the